-(Note: Beverley Park and Mt.
+Note: Beverley Park and Mt.
 Jefferson Park are considered neighborhood parks but are currently being planned through different City projects.
 Click here for information on Beverley Park improvements or here for information on Mt.
-Jefferson Park, as part of the Oakville Triangle Small Area Plan.)
+Jefferson Park, as part of the Oakville Triangle Small Area Plan.

-Process - The planning process will follow the timeline below:
+The planning process follows the timeline below:

 - Spring/Summer 2014: Internal research, site observations, and public outreach preparation

 - Fall 2014: Public outreach and information gathering; The public feedback phase is complete, as of November 24, 2014.

 - Winter 2014: Develop recommendations and conceptual draft plans